 Ausangate Trek Tinqui 5 Days/ 4 Nights

-The Ausangate Trek will lead you to one of the highest and most beautiful mountains in the south of Peru while discovering amazing landscapes on this natural Andean level (Puna).
-You will see a great diversity of mountain formations which make this region unique in the world, so for example the popular rainbow mountain which arises after the last volcanic activity.
-Here, the minerals melted in bride colors!
+The Ausangate Trek will lead you to one of the highest and most beautiful mountains in southern Peru, while discovering amazing landscapes on this natural Andean level (Puna).
+You will see a great diversity of mountain formations, which make this region unique in the world, for example, the popular Rainbow Mountain, which formed after the last volcanic activity.
+Here, the minerals melted in bride colours!
 Also, you will enjoy the variety of Andean camelids such as the alpaca, llama, Vicuña, and Huanaco (Huanaco is not often seen) in their natural habitat.
-You will be amazed by the local people, their traditions and colorful clothing as well as their beliefs and connection with the Apus (god mountains).
+You will be amazed by the local people, their traditions and colourful clothing, as well as their beliefs and connection with the Apus (god mountains).

 This trek is a lifetime experience and a challenging adventure where your expectations of the beauty of this area are beyond your imagination.
 We invite you to touch the sky!

 On the first day, you will have a 4-hour bus ride through the wonderful Andes.
 The views are spectacular!
-From Tinqui we take a taxi to the school of Urpis and then start our 2 hours walk to the campsite.
-In Urpis we will find natural hot springs and enjoy a wonderful view of the Ausangate.
-You will also be impressed by how local people live their simple lives with their traditional clothing and llamas and alpacas.
+From Tinqui, we take a taxi to the school of Urpis and then start our 2-hour walk to the campsite.
+In Urpis we will find natural hot springs and enjoy a fantastic view of the Ausangate.
+You will also be impressed by how local people live their simple lives, wearing traditional clothing and raising llamas and alpacas.

-We start our second day very early to enjoy the sunrise over the snow picks.
-After our breakfast, we start our 3-hour hike until we reach Jatun Puqa Qocha, where we meet our cook and enjoy lunch while being blessed with an impressive view of the lagoon and the now picks.
+We start our second day very early to enjoy the sunrise over the snow peaks.
+After breakfast, we embarked on a 3-hour hike to Jatun Puqa Qocha, where we met our cook and enjoyed lunch, taking in the impressive view of the lagoon and the peaks.
 After teatime, we will continue our hike for another 3 hours, passing by a pass of 4850 meters and being surrounded by many alpaca herds.
-We then reach our campsite where our staff will be waiting for us with warm tea and dinner.
+We then reach our campsite, where our staff will be waiting for us with warm tea and dinner.

 Altitude: 4850 meters